danielperezr88/factual_claim_classification/README.md

 **Note**: Training data is not added to this repository on purpose, as I didn't have ownership nor permission to share it.
-However, the data model can be easily figured out by checking [the HTML report](factual_claim_classification.html), and a quick search on Google makes easy to find even bigger public factual claim classification datasets.
+However, the data model can be easily figured out by checking [the Markdown report](factual_claim_classification.md), and a quick search on Google makes easy to find even bigger public factual claim classification datasets.

-All code for this example resides on [the notebook](factual_claim_classification.ipynb), of which you may also find an HTML [render as a report for a complete successful run](factual_claim_classification.html).
+All code for this example resides on [the notebook](factual_claim_classification.ipynb), of which you may also find a Markdown [report for a complete successful run](factual_claim_classification.md).

 Although the notebook is thoroughtly commented, I'll share a brief summary here:
 - The notebook is designed to be **compatible with Google Colab's TPUs**, although in practice free